HectorManriquez/hector-manriquez/src/content/about.md

 ![me](me.jpg)

 Coder and developer by passion.

 Tech and open source enthusiast.

-Currently enrolled at the Coding Bootcamp at UT Austin to quench my thirst for knowledge and to gain more insight into full stack web development.
+I am currently enrolled at the Coding Bootcamp at UT Austin to quench my thirst for knowledge and to gain more insight into full stack web development.